yonggqiii/it5100a-notes/src/typeclasses/sections/typeclasses.md

 and the dogs all present their chew toys as their magic assistants, and their magic trick is to give their paw.
-The club administrator then puts all these into boxes as certificates of their membership into the club---in our analogy, these certificates are typeclass instances.
+The club administrator then puts all these into boxes as certificates of their membership into the club&mdash;in our analogy, these certificates are typeclass instances.

 Let us return to the shape and house example we have seen at the start of this chapter.
 We first define some types (slightly different from